Signature Methods in Machine Learning: Conformance and SigMahaKNN Method for Anomaly Detection

-Computing the variance norm $\left|\left| w \right|\right|_{\Sig^N ( \cc )}$ requires knowledge of the expected signature up to level $2N$, see Propositions 3.1 and 3.2 in \cite{CFLP20}.
-Hence this strategy requires us to compute the signature transform truncated to order $2N$.
+The choice of the depth $N \in \Z_{\geq 1}$ to which the signature is truncated determines a parameter that may be varied.
 Intuitively, the order $N$ is a measure of the resolution at which the streams are viewed.
 For small $N$, only general features of the streams are considered, with more details of the streams considered as $N$ increases.

-In \cite{CFLP20} it is established that the variance norm measures anomalous behaviour in a sensible way.
-Firstly, the extent to which a stream outside the corpus is considered an outlier increases as the order $N$ increases (cf. Proposition C.1 in \cite{CFLP20}).
-Additionally, the variance of any stream not in the corpus is infinite provided we take a sufficiently high order resolution $N$ (cf. Proposition C.2 in \cite{CFLP20}).

-Three major benefits of the method proposed in \cite{CFLP20} are: \begin{itemize} \item The variance norm is intrinsic and independent of any choice of basis, \item The conformance score does not depend on any external choice of parameters (metric etc), and \item There are no distribution assumptions made on the corpus of data. \end{itemize} The approach is validated in \cite{CFLP20} through several experiments for the task of unsupervised anomaly detection.
-For these experiments, we have a data set $\ci \subset \s \left( \R^d \right)$ partitioned into data deemed to be normal $\ci_{\Normal}$ and those data deemed to be anomalous $\ci_{\Anomaly}$.
-Further partitioning provides the corpus $\cc \subset \ci$ which is used for training, with $\cY := \ci \setminus \cc$ providing the testing data.